In 'A Warning,' An Invisible Hand Rings A Somber Alarm

 How much worse?
 We are told the president has no interest in learning enough about how the government works to govern.
 Beyond that, he actively seeks to widen and deepen divisions to serve his own ends.

 That is why, the author tells us, so many of the well-known members of Trump's first-term team have already departed.
-We are told that what this author first described (in an op-ed in Sept.
-2018 in The New York Times) as a resistance within the administration has now all but collapsed.
+We are told that what this author first described (in a September 2018 op-ed in The New York Times) as a resistance within the administration has now all but collapsed.

 These were people who joined the new administration in 2017 not from the Trump campaign but from a world of Republican loyalty and relevant experience.
 They found kindred spirits in the new White House, for a time, and thought they could direct the new president, perhaps finding useful bounds for his boundless energy.

-The author provides no names labeling them not the "Deep State" but rather the "Steady State."
-But we do we see a hint at one point when the author refers to a group of nine within the first cabinet who had been senators, governors, generals or chief executive officers.
-Six are now gone, one is leaving at year's end.
-But we have no indication any was, or was not, among the resisters.
+The author provides no names, labeling them not the "Deep State" but rather the "Steady State."
+But we do see a hint at one point when the author refers to a group of nine within the first Cabinet who had been senators, governors, generals or chief executive officers.
+Six are now gone; one is leaving at year's end.
+But we have no indication any were, or were not, among the resisters.

 Nor do we know at this point who wrote this book, and that will be reason enough for some to ignore it.

 The author presents as a patriot and a scholar, either a moderate-to-conservative Republican or someone adept at aping that persona.
-Most chapters begin with a quotation from a former Republican president, and the author cites Trump's treatment of the late Sen. John McCain (R-Ariz.) as the trigger event for turning against Trump.
+Most chapters begin with a quotation from a former Republican president, and the author cites Trump's treatment of the late Arizona Republican Sen. John McCain as the trigger event for turning against Trump.
 Within weeks of McCain's death, the author's op-ed had appeared in the Times.

-The author reports voting for Donald Trump in 2016, despite misgivings, firmly believing the alternative (Hillary Clinton) would be worse.
+The author reports voting for Trump in 2016, despite misgivings, firmly believing the alternative (Hillary Clinton) would be worse.

 This slim volume is the author's mea culpa, projected well past personal apology to the sounding of a national alarm.
 The president, we are told, has destroyed the guardrails thoughtful people tried to erect around him.
 Further, he has banished nearly all those thoughtful people.
 We are left to assume this does not include the author, yet.
 (We are told that Trump appointees keep a prepared resignation letter on their desk or laptop.)